 Now, Mondo is taking this same concept and applying them to licensed characters and partnering up with Marvel.
 From Friday The 13th to Gremlins to all the Marvel icons you would expect, these new MondoBalls will broaden the appeal for the modern collector.

 MondoBalls are highly detailed, affordably-priced vinyl ball figures with a wide variety of characters and licenses.
 Creative Director of Toys/Collectibles, Brock Otterbacher, says, "This line is one of the most fun projects I've ever had a chance to work on!
 We're super excited to launch these gross little guys, and what better place to start than with three of the characters that started it all – Skull Face, Horn Head, and Slobulus, from Madballs!”

 Starting in January, we'll be offering the first three characters in the line for pre-order, exclusive to www.mondotees.com!
 These are expected to ship by summer.
 More characters and licensing announcements to follow in this spring.
 For now, we’re thrilled to share a preview of Venom from Marvel Comics!

-My only question… Where do I sign up to begin my collection?
-Just based on the preview alone, I’m in.
-We’ll leave you with a few of the classic characters re-imagined for the new line!
+Just based on the preview alone, I’m in!
+We'll leave you with a few of the classic characters re-imagined for the new line!